lennoxtr/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-#### Import all modules from a file
+#### Import all Modules from a File

 **MSS**

 1. User requests to import all modules data from an existing file.
-2. User specifies the name of the file to import from.
+2. User specifies the path of the file to import from.
 3. All modules data in the file is imported to the current tracker.

    Use case ends.